wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 consuming and only gets worse as we grow.
 We'll see what happens in the next few months.

+## Building Our Own Products

+We've tried it once and we failed.
+That simple.
+We failed for several
+reasons:

+1. We could not work on the product consistently.
+This killed us.
+We were putting in days here and there in between client work.
+I was putting in hours on the weekend and this was burning me out for the rest of the week.

+2. It was not an idea that was very good beyond concept.
+We built out a marketplace for Heroku called [Igata](https://github.com/dockyard/igata) It would allow developers to sell pre-baked applications for deployment on Heroku.
+I liked the challenge of building the initial technology.
+But when I began to think about the long term implications of maintaining a marketplace application I lost all interest.

+3. Heroku was too much of an obstacle.
+I actually went out to Heroku and met with some of their people to pitch them on the idea.
+They liked it but it became clear that if we really wanted to make money we should just make our own Heroku and not lose the money on hosting.
+Then it was an easy mental jump to "let's forget about this marketplace and just compete with Heroku" which of course is a dumb idea.

+So we bailed on the application and open sourced it.
+We are going to attempt another product built, this time we are going to save up a financial war chest so we can dedicate the proper amount of time to the project.
+I don't mind losing money on projects like this.
+They are fun to build and I think we come out the other end as a better shop once we dog food our own process.

 ## Getting Our First Office

 I was pretty annoyed with all of the entrepreneurial bullshit that was